Bringing Power to the People

 During and immediately following the 1930’s depression an unprecedented spread of consumer owned utilities began.
 In the Northwest, the Bonneville Project, later established as the Bonneville Power Administration (BPA), began building huge hydro-electric dams which would multiply the electricity available for residents and businesses of the region.

 Who would deliver this energy to homes, farms and factories became a question debated vigorously in any forum – in newspapers, lecture halls and business offices as well as in barber shops, on street corners and over rural fences.

-About 2,000 persons attended an outdoor meeting of the People’s Power League held at Bonneville on August 29, 1937.
+About 2,000 people attended an outdoor meeting of the People’s Power League held at Bonneville on August 29, 1937.
 Speakers advocated state and municipal ownership of electrical systems and urged the formation of committees throughout the state to carry out an active campaign for publicly owned power.

 The late 1930’s and early 1940’s saw the formation of many consumer owned electric utilities across the nation as well as in the Columbia River Gorge.
 Formation of Skamania County and Klickitat County PUDs as well as the city owned utility in Cascade Locks occurred during this period.
 Loan funds from the USDA Rural Electrification Administration (REA) enabled construction of rural electric cooperatives throughout the nation.
 Locally, an investor owned utility, Pacific Power and Light, served those areas deemed profitable.
 Legislation enabled PUDs and municipal utilities to acquire the service area of investor owned utilities if approved by a vote of the citizens within the PUD area.